Kometa-Team/Kometa/docs/showcase/overlays.md

     This example shows a minimalistic Overlay application with the ratings and ribbon of the movie.

-    This example uses two PMM Default Overlay files: [Ratings](../defaults/overlays/ratings.md) and [Ribbon](../defaults/overlays/ribbon.md).
+    This example uses two Kometa Default Overlay files: [Ratings](../defaults/overlays/ratings.md) and [Ribbon](../defaults/overlays/ribbon.md).

     Ratings are set to show the Rotten Tomatoes Audience & Critic scores, as well as the IMDb score.

-    Custom fonts have been used for the ratings which can be sourced in [bullmoose20's repository](https://github.com/meisnate12/Plex-Meta-Manager-Configs/tree/master/bullmoose20) within `fonts.zip`
+    Custom fonts have been used for the ratings which can be sourced in [bullmoose20's repository](https://github.com/Kometa-Team/Community-Configs/tree/master/bullmoose20) within `fonts.zip`

     A [Library Operation](../config/operations.md#mass--rating-update) is used to place the IMDb rating into the user rating slot, as can be seen in the code example.